-Uncover the secrets of Italian cuisine while travelling from Venice to Sorrento
+Uncover the secrets of Italian cuisine while travelling from Venice to Naples.

 Italians are the masters of creating simple dishes that sing with flavour.
-Regional, seasonal and as fresh as possible, Italy’s cuisine is hearty, satisfying and made with heart.
-Inspired by the kitchens of the nonna.
-On this trip you get the best of the North & South.
-Discover why the southern Italian regions of Abruzzo, Puglia, Basilicata and Campania are the newest foodie hot spots everyone's raving about.
-Dine on a converted fishing platform on the Adriatic Sea, savour Apulian classics in a fortified farmhouse and sample burrata cheese.
-Italy’s food is authentic and surprising – pizza and pasta are only the tip of the iceberg when it comes to the diverse array of unforgettable food you’ll find on this adventure that travels from Venice to Sorrento.
+Regional, seasonal and as fresh as possible, Italy’s cuisine is simple, satisfying and made with heart.
+On this food odyssey, you get the best of the northern and southern Italian cuisine.
+Dine on a converted fishing platform on the Adriatic Sea, take in the sights of the cave city of Matera while learning to cook with the locals, sample olive oil and homemade wine at a small, family-run farm just outside of Rome and munch mozzarella cheese, sip limoncello and learn to prepare the world's best pizza in the place where it was born.
+Indulge in the diverse array of unforgettable food you’ll find on this adventure that travels from Venice to Naples.

-Italy is a foodie's paradise, but as a visitor it can be hard to escape the tourist traps.
-Your local leaders will give you an insider's guide to this epicurean wonderland
+Italy is an epicurean paradise, but as a visitor it can be hard to escape the tourist traps.
+Your group leaders will give you an insider's guide and all the local knowledge.

-Lose yourself in the ancient city of Matera, which sits dramatically on the edge of the Gravina gorge
+Lose yourself in the ancient cave-city of Matera, which sits dramatically on the edge of the Gravina gorge.

-The primary means of transportation on the norther section of this trip is by train.
+The primary means of transportation on the northern section of this trip is by train.
 Train travel is a fast way to traverse long distances, allowing you to avoid traffic jams and arrive right into the city centre.
-Trains are comfortable and all have toilets, however can often be quite busy.
+Trains are comfortable and all have toilets, however, can often be quite busy.
 Please note that you'll have to carry your own luggage on and off the train, so make sure it doesn’t exceed our weight and size recommendations.
-You can find this information in the 'What to Take' section of the trip notes.
+You can find this information in the 'Packing' section of the Essential Trip Information.

-There are some long travel days on this itinerary, particularly from Fossacesia to Alberobello (Day 9: 4 hours) and from Matera to Sorrento (Day 13:5 hours).
-However you will be on private transport on these days and there will be stops to break up these journeys.
-Its also a great time to relax and get to know your fellow travellers.
+There are some long travel days on this itinerary, particularly from Matera to Naples (5 hours).
+There will be stops to break up these journeys.
+It’s also a great time to relax and get to know your fellow travellers.

 Summer temperatures can be extreme in many of the regions visited (over 40°C), which can be uncomfortable.
 It’s important to use sun protection, wear layers to combat the heat and drink plenty of water.
 Many hotel rooms in Europe are not equipped with air-conditioning.
 Please carefully consider the time of the year you wish to travel and your suitability to that season.

 The walk along the Via Francigena is about 7 kilometres.
-The terrain is nice and easy, although travellers can elect to take a taxi to San Gimignano if preferred (at own cost).
+The terrain is nice and easy, although travellers can elect to take a taxi to San Gimignano if preferred (at your own expense).

 There are currently no scheduled departures on our Italian Odyssey Real Food Adventure trip.
 If you are interested in other trips in the region visit one of the links below.